Get your head in the Game (Definition)

 Although professional football players are aware of the dangers of playing the game, they still continue to play.
 It’s a lifestyle for them.
 Today the game of football has grown to be much more physical and aggressive than in the past.
 Players of young age are coming into the league much bigger, stronger, and faster than your average veteran.
 It’s like a new generation of football.
 With that being said more injuries to the head are being reported and more players are in need of time off because of them.

-The NCAA concussion study resulted in 196 reported concussions among 184 players.
+The study resulted in 196 reported concussions among 184 players.
 Of the 196 incident concussions, 94 were included in the assessment group.
 The overall rate of incident concussion was 0.81 per 1000 athlete exposures.
-The rate in Division III was also higher than the rates in Divisions I and II.
+The rate in Division III was also higher than the rates in Divisions I and II (NCAA Concussion Study, 2003).

-Concussions may also cause, “ Headache, a temporary loss of consciousness, feeling as if your brain is in a fog, delayed response to questions, dizziness, ringing in your ears, nausea and vomiting, fatigue, blurred vision, and sensitivity to light and sound.”
-According to UUH Concussions without a doubt have an effect on the human brain that is unlike any other injury.
-Those involved in sports that have a high contact to contact aspect to them, are more likely to suffer indefinitely from injuries such as a concussion.
-Players who have experienced a concussion for themselves, may also be deterred from going back on the field to potentially relive the horror moment that put them out of the game in the first place.
+If serious, concussions may also cause headache, a temporary loss of consciousness, feeling as if your brain is in a fog, delayed response to questions, dizziness, ringing in your ears, nausea and vomiting, fatigue, blurred vision, and sensitivity to light and sound (Utah Health, 2016).
+Concussions have an effect on the human brain that is unlike any other injury.
+Those involved in sports that engage in the most contact are more likely to suffer from injuries such as a concussion.
+Players who have experienced a concussion for themselves are sometimes hesitant about going back on the field to potentially relive the horror moment that put them out of the game in the first place.